dataScienceLoather88/A-Command-Based-Drawing-Tablet/README.md

-a thing we were supposed to make for our Programming Fundamentals course project (this project sucks)
+We were supposed to make this for our Programming Fundamentals course project (this project sucks).